bitquery/streaming-data-platform-docs/docs/evm/transfers.md

     }
 ```

-`Transfers`: The top level method that returns tranfer information
+`Transfers`: The top level method that returns transfer information

 - `Transfer`: Returns information on the token transfer.